 - 1. Demonstrate understanding of simple questions and answers, statements, and face-to-face conversations containing some unfamiliar vocabulary. - 2.
 Demonstrate understanding of non-face-to-face speech such as telephone conversations, announcements and recordings containing familiar vocabulary. - 3.
 Respond appropriately to directions, commands and warnings. - 4.
-Demonstrate comprehension of a brief, face-to-face oral account of past, present and future situations, activities and events. - 5.
-Demonstrate strategies to check for understanding (e.g., by asking a question). - 6.
+Demonstrate strategies to check for understanding (e.g., by asking a question). - 5.
 Listen and identify specific information in contexts containing some unfamiliar language.